Types

 Return type for consolidated function handlers that both do work and specify the next node:

-* First element: The function result (or `None` for transition-only functions)
+* First element: Any JSON-serializable value (or `None` for transition-only functions)

 * Second element: The next node as a `NodeConfig`, or `None` for node functions